333fred/dotfiles/README.md

 11. Profit?

 This is more manual steps than I would like, but considering how often they need to be run, I don't care to attempt to automate it.

+I've also included my VsVim config, but this doens't need to be linked from linux.